leedsEM/movement/README.md

 unblur-auto.py: runs unblur on multiple micrographs.
 The script needs to be edited to specifiy the path to the local installation of unblur.
 Tested with unblur 7.17.15

 motioncorr.py: runs motioncorr on multiple micrographs.
 Requires imod for conversion of DM4 files to MRC and a local installation of motioncorr.
 The paths to both of these programs must be specified by editing the marked area at the beginning of the script.
+Outputs three files:
+  <filename>_corr_merged.mrc - the merged image from the motion corrected frames
+  <filename>_merge.mrc - the merged image from the uncorrected frames
+  <filename>_coor_stack.mrcs - the corrected frames
+alternatively the script can be run in 'shaun mode' by running it with a '-s' flag.
+This outputs only the corrected movie file in the format <filename>_movie.mrcs

 For questions and support on these scripts contact Matt Iadanza (fbsmi@leeds.ac.uk)